bryanz35/smathhacks-gooners/doc.md

 With the temperature sensor on our project, we are able to detect the temperature of water.
-As coral reefs tend to have a low tolerance for temperature variations, especially without time to adjust, we can provide early warnings for when reefs could become vulnerable to heat stress and coral bleaching, which can eventually lead to coral reef deaths.
+As coral reefs tend to have a lgit ow tolerance for temperature variations, especially without time to adjust, we can provide early warnings for when reefs could become vulnerable to heat stress and coral bleaching, which can eventually lead to coral reef deaths.